muratkucuktepe/GIT-Cheatsheet/git_cheatsheet.md

 ### HASHING
 **- Hashing a word**
 ```
+// A blob is a file
+// A tree is a directory
+// A tree can have blobs and trees in it.

 echo 'a-word' | git hash-object --stdin     // Returns a 40-char long hash but does not store in git database.
 This is just echo
 echo 'a-word' | git hash-object --stdin -w  // Returns hash and stores it in .git. w means write.
 // It stores with first 2 chars as a folder, and the rest 38 chars as file.
 It is saved as encrypted binary, not readable.